rea1dias/rea1dias/README.md

 - **Java Core**: Strong understanding of core Java concepts and syntax.

-- **MySQL**: Proficient in working with relational databases, writing SQL queries, and managing databases.

 - **PostgreSQL**: Experience in managing PostgreSQL databases and writing efficient SQL queries.

- - **MongoDB**: Experience in working with MongoDB for NoSQL database management.

 - **Spring Framework**: Basic experience in using Spring to build scalable web applications.